Service Portfolio

 Technology Consultation

-In this type of consulting, NCC staff meet with interested parties, where they describe their projects, work process, infastructure, development goals, unique requirements and their business/research objectives.
+In this type of consulting, NCC staff meet with interested parties, where the organisations describe their projects, work process, infrastructure, development goals, unique requirements and their business/research objectives.

-Based on this, an assesment is made by the NCC, and recommendations are made to the requesting parties, for informed decisions about technology solutions that meet the specific needs and goals.
+Based on this, an aassesment is made by the NCC, and recommendations are made to the requesting parties, for informed decisions about technology solutions that meet the specific needs and goals.

 This can include: